RishiIRL/Musix/readme.md

 - **User Login & Signup**: Allows users to log in and access their playlists and more.
 - **Music Player**: Stream and control playback of songs directly in the app.
 - **Song Library**: Browse and add songs to the library.
-- **Admin Panel**: Admins can log in to manage the app and control music content.
+- **Admin Panel**: Admin can log in to manage the app and control music content.

 ## Technologies Used